- the Educational guidelines for the integrated system (Linee pedagogiche per il sistema integrato zerosei) that apply to the whole ECEC system (0-6)

 - learning to live together in serenity and harmony, through early experiences in a community that supports the natural drive for sociability and respect for differences.

-These four purposes are intertwined and underlie every educational proposal and the organization of the environment and are consistent with those outlined in the National guidelines for the curriculum in pre-primary education.
+These four purposes are intertwined and underlie every educational proposal and the organisation of the environment and are consistent with those outlined in the National guidelines for the curriculum in preprimary education.

 As for ECEC for children aged 3 and over, the reference document is the National guidelines for the curriculum of 2012 (Indicazioni nazionali per il curricolo della scuola dell'infanzia e del primo ciclo d'istruzione) updated by the National guidelines and new scenarios (Indicazioni nazionali e nuovi scenari) of 2018.